littlepetal/treasureForest/README.md

  -	Jump to the string manipulation subroutine.
   -	Check if the string should terminate.
   -	Check if char is alpha.
 Alpha chars get processed.
 Non alpha chars get skipped.
   -	Processed chars have a function applied to them.
- -	All upper
-  -	Upper after a space
+All upper or Upper after a space
   -	Non valid chars are skipped.
   -	Before moving to the next char the current char is tested if it is a space, this information is stored in memory as a flag.
   -	Position is incremented and branches back to start of the subroutine.